georgyo/blog.shamm.as/content/posts/2016-02-08-exchange_outlook_is_pretty_dreadful/index.md

 Evolution’s search folders has two bits of magic.
 One, you can search for all related bits of mail.
 This means all messages that are part of a thread show up, including cross posts, and your own replies.
 Two, there is a automatic folder for all unmatched mail.
-So as you are creating your filters, you can be extremely specific, and keep pulling things out of the unmatched folder till you are have created a ruleset for all incoming mail.
+So as you are creating your filters, you can be extremely specific, and keep pulling things out of the unmatched folder till you are have created a rule set for all incoming mail.

 One of my folders is called “ME”.
 It includes all mail I sent and received where I was explicitly entered on the TO or CC fields, and all the mail messages relating to that.
 This means, if I reply to a thread and I wasn’t on the TO or CC, the entire thread still shows up in the ME folder, and future replies are tracked!
 I finally have